Order your free test kit

 Simply enter your postcode and date of birth to order your test kit.

-The test kit includes a pot for a urine sample, a form, safe packaging and a freepost envelope.
-All you have to do is pee in the pot and fill in the form.
+The test kit includes either a pot for a urine sample or a swab, a form, safe packaging and a freepost envelope.

-Make sure you haven’t peed within the last one hour - if you have, wait until later - then just follow these easy steps:
+If you're taking a urine sample, make sure you haven’t peed within the last one hour – if you have, wait until later.

-Regular testing helps reduce the risk and spread of infection.
+Regular tests help reduce the risk and spread of infection so keep testing!

 How will I get my results?